International Moving Company to China

 Moving to China from the United States used to be unheard of, now it is standard for us.
 China has the world’s largest population, the second-largest economy, and a business empire spanning the globe.
 Please note that there are different rules for moving to Hong Kong or Macao from the rest of China.

 SDC is an International Moving Company to China that now sends a large volume of household relocations are the Pacific.
 Most of our China-bound clients are returning Chinese citizens who have gone abroad to work or to study.
 However, Similar to neighboring India, it is becoming increasingly common for Americans to relocate to China for several years for business.

 Everything about China is different from the United States.
 The languages are radically different, and while English is sometimes used in business, most Chinese will speak no English whatsoever.
-It is critical that you use a company trained in international household moving to China like SDC International Shipping that sends containers there on a regular basis.
+You must use a company trained in international household moving to China like SDC International Shipping that regularly sends containers.

 While business opportunities abound everywhere in China, international schools are only in the main cities.
 If you are an American moving temporarily with children, you will want to ensure that you move to a location where they have international schools, mainly in the large metropoles like Shanghai and Beijing.

 Try to check the size of the house you are moving to in China.
 If you can, you will want to take your furniture with you.
 Furniture is not easily bought, and you will typically have to wait months to get what you order.
-There are IKEA stores in the big cities where you there is cash and carry, but this is not the Chinese standard.
+There are IKEA stores in the big cities where there is cash and carry, but this is not the Chinese standard.
 You should expect to wait a long time to find furniture that is inferior to yours.
 We recommend that you send your furniture from the United States to China.